alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

    - Click "Save"

+## 3. Deploy and configure VNET and Domain Controllers
 ### Deploy the Virtual Network and Active Directory Domain Controller
 1. Ensure you are logged into the Azure within PowerShell using the command:
    ```pwsh